christophevg/christophe.vg/embedded/_posts/2017-12-03-Pokemon-Christmas-Lights.md

 That left me with _simply_ adding the same mounting head to the Pokemon models... et voila.

-It took some experiments to find the right way to add the mounting head, but after some fiddling, all four Pokemon Christmas Lights came out just perfectly.
+It took some experiments to find the right way to add the mounting head, but after some fiddling, all Pokemon Christmas Lights came out just perfectly.
 And after printing 2 of each, my secret santa present was ready to be shipped.

 > Sigh ...
 Each print took about 1.5 hours, and at 90% into the 4th print (FYI the second Pikachu) a blackout forced my beloved Zortrax into its very first failed print :-( Luckily I had these Christmas lights to shed some light into the darkness while I waited for the problem to be resolved.